 Day 1 – Sundance & Vore Buffalo Jump

-Overnight in one of the private cabins at the Sundance Mountain Hideaway B&B or Devils Tower KOA at the base of Devils Tower.
-After breakfast, hit up the Crook Country Museum in Sundance to view the jail where Butch Cassidy’s crony, the Sundance Kid, earned his nickname by spending 18 months in jail.
+Plan a cozy, rustic mini-vacation in one of the private cabins at the Sundance Mountain Hideaway B&B or Devils Tower KOA at the base of Devils Tower.
+After breakfast, hit up the Crook Country Museum in Sundance to see where Butch Cassidy’s crony, the Sundance Kid, earned his nickname by spending 18 months in jail.

 Day 2 – Keyhole State Park & Devils Tower